Illuminate Australian society and your family history using census records from 1788 to 1901

 *Returns of occupants of pastoral lands from 1852 are available at the Public Records Office of Victoria (PROV).

-Please note: In 1892 all surviving Victorian detailed household forms (which included the names of individuals) were destroyed.
+Please note: From 1854 to 1901 (inclusive), Victorian detailed household forms (census records which included the names of individuals) were destroyed once demographic data had been extracted.
+This was done for privacy reasons.
 Other records can include similar information to what would have been recorded on these forms.

 Censuses, musters or returns took place on: